Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 A pepper’s rating is determined by how many parts of water are necessary to dilute an equal number of parts of the pepper solution.

-For example, if it takes 100 teaspoons of water to eliminate the heat in one teaspoon of the pepper solution, it would get a Scoville rating of 100.
+For example, if 100 teaspoons of water are needed to eliminate the heat in one teaspoon of the pepper solution, it would have a Scoville rating of 100.

-Two of the same type of peppers are never identical.
+Two of the same types of peppers are never identical.
 Where they’re grown, the conditions they’re grown in, and their size can affect how much capsaicin they contain.

 Pure capsaicin is rated between 15 and 16 million Scoville heat units.